 In compliance with the provisions of the Georgia Water Quality Control Act (Georgia Laws 1964, p.
 416, as amended), hereinafter called the "State Act," the Federal Clean Water Act, as amended (33 U.S.C.
 1251 et seq.), hereinafter called the "Clean Water Act," and the Rules and Regulations promulgated pursuant to each of these Acts, all new and existing stormwater point sources associated with small municipal separate storm sewer systems, upon submittal of a Georgia Notice of Intent, are authorized to discharge stormwater to the waters of the State of Georgia in accordance with the limitations, monitoring requirements and other conditions set forth in Parts 1 through Appendix B hereof.

-This permit shall become effective on December 6, 20172022.
+This permit shall become effective on December 6, 2017.

-This permit and the authorization to discharge shall expire at midnight, December 5, 20222027.
+This permit and the authorization to discharge shall expire at midnight, December 5, 2022.

-OF GE Signed this day of 2022.

-Director,

-1776 Environmental Protection Division
+Director, Environmental Protection Division

 TABLE OF CONTENTS